 During the recruitment process, there is constant communication between the employer and the BIA consultant, so the project always remains adapted to the needs of the employer, but also to the realities of the labor market.
 In addition to this ongoing communication, the BIA provides objective information on the status of the recruitment process through periodic reports.
 For example, when we recommend candidates for the shortlist, we submit reports with the profile of each selected candidate.
 This communication remains one of the basic pillars of the collaboration until the completion of the recruitment process.

-If the employee leaves the employer’s company during the warranty period, BIA HR proposes new candidates without charging another fee.
+If the employee leaves the employer’s company during the warranty period, for reasons related to the recruitment process, BIA will conduct another recruitment process without charging a new commission.
 Also, the number of these replacements is limited, according to the agreement between the employer and the human resources consulting company.

 Do you want to recruit people for your team who fit both in terms of skills and organizational culture?